 Yes, Google will eventually take over the world and how we interact with the worldwide web.
 If you are not listed as a business in Google local listing, then you are missing a massive trick for people to find you.

 At some point or other you have typed or these days shouted into Google, ”local restaurants near me”.
 Google has then replied with an extensive list of restaurants with pictures, rating and details.
-Who needs to scroll through the rest of the page at individual restaurants when you can review this simple list in 5 minutes.
+Who needs to scroll through the rest of the search engine results page (SERP) at individual restaurant entries when you can review this simple list in 5 minutes.

 Also, if you have a brand name that is highly competitive, meaning you are not listed on the first page of search, having a Google listing can help for you to appear in the top right-hand corner on the first page.

-This take 5 minutes to set up, free of charge and a great way to get your brand noticed.
+This takes 5 minutes to set up, free of charge and a great way to get your brand noticed.
 I know that people are sometimes put off from listing their business, as they do not have an office address.
 Google local now gives you the option to be listed and not advertise your home address if that is where you are working from.
-Instead it will list you geographically, like my business being based in the region.
+Instead, it will list you geographically, like my business being based in London.

 Google listing is also a great way of promoting what is in and going on in your business, through the live posts